Facts about poverty in New Zealand

 - Employment on its own doesn’t always eradicate poverty.
 There is a reason for the poverty and it may have nothing to do with the hurdle of not receiving an income.

 - There are many valid reasons why not all beneficiaries of the benefits system should get a job straight away.
 Among these reasons are disabilities, dependents that require full-time care and health issues to name a few.
-Going to work under any of these conditions would not be conducive to alleviating the poverty on any particular household.
+Going to work under any of these conditions would not be conducive to alleviating poverty in any particular household.

 - It is of the general consensus that it’s a plausible notion that should children see their parents working, it would provide for positive outcomes at a later time in said child’s life.
 However, research has shown quite the opposite

-Final word regarding poverty in New Zealand
+A final word regarding poverty in New Zealand